-The goal of community at The Master’s College is to glorify God by participating in the transforming work of Christ through mutual sanctification, which demonstrates to the world the character and redemptive work of God.
+The goal of community at The Master’s University is to glorify God by participating in the transforming work of Christ through mutual sanctification, which demonstrates to the world the character and redemptive work of God.

-Community life on The Master’s College campus is an important aspect of the education and training of every student at The Master’s College.
+Community life on The Master’s University campus is an important aspect of the education and training of every student at The Master’s University.
 As believers are transformed into the image of Christ through the process of sanctification, we are called to assist others in Christian community to be more like the Master.
 It is through relationships of mutual encouragement, exhortation, and service that we participate in the work of Christ in the lives of the believers with whom we live.
 The unbelieving world is drawn to question the selfless and serving nature of such a community.
 Before the unredeemed world, the Christian community is to demonstrate the beauty of Christ’s character in their attitudes and actions towards one another.
 To the extent that we do not represent the character of Christ in community we invalidate the promise of the Gospel to transform us into the image of Christ.

 Human history is the story of redemption.
 Since the fall, God has been working out His global plan to reconcile man, who has been separated from Him by sin, to a right relationship with Him.
 Christian community therefore, cannot be understood as an end unto itself, but part of the greater story of God to put His nature on display and to draw unbelievers to Him.
 The result of pursuing Christian community apart from the greater purpose of God is an internal focus which ultimately compromises the advancement of God’s Kingdom.

 The effect of authentic Christian Community can be world changing.
 Our holiness, love, service, and integrity place on display the character of God.
 To the extent we practice these qualities; we put the nature of God on display.
 Others who encounter Christians should be compelled to inquire, “How can I know this God you serve?”